 The dispensation of grace will come to an end, and it will end in a failure of mankind.
-It is man's failure in accepting God's simple plan of salvation, his "so great salvation" (Heb 2:3).
+It is man's failure in accepting God's simple plan of salvation (Heb 2:3).
 The ending of the sixth dispensation and the beginning of the seventh and final dispensation is really the beginning of a Biblical eschatology.
-The doctrine of last things includes the closing of the church age, or the dispensation of Grace and Truth, and the ushering in of the last dispensation.
+The doctrine of last things includes the closing of the Church age, called the dispensation of Grace and Truth, and the ushering in of the last dispensation.

-The Seventh Dispensation - The Kingdom

-"And, behold, thou shalt conceive in thy womb, and bring forth a son, and shalt call his name JESUS.
-He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David: And he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end" (Luke 1:31-33).

-"And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever" (Rev 11:15).

-"And he hath on his vesture and on his thigh a
+The Seventh Dispensation - The Kingdom "And, behold, thou shalt conceive in thy womb, and bring forth a son, and shalt call his name JESUS.
+He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David: And he shall reign over the house of Jacob for ever; and of his kingdom there shall be no end" (Luke 1:31-33 emphasis added).
+"And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever" (Rev.11:15 emphasis added).
+"And he hath on his vesture and on his thigh a name written, KING OF KINGS, AND LORD OF LORDS" (Rev 19:16 emphasis added).

-18 Ibid., pg 1115, s.v.
+14 Ibid., pg 1115, s.v.
 John 1:17 note 1,2,3.